mechrisfior/obsid/++Sources/Omnivore/Racism was supposed to change after George Floyd. Backlash followed..md

 But amid widespread pessimism some police reform advocates point to flickering progress.
 Those still in the trenches say efforts to establish alternative public safety models at the local and state level underscores that Floyd's ghastly death was not completely in vain.

-## A 'very sad day' gobbled up by Washington's inaction
+## A 'very Sad Day' Gobbled up by Washington's Inaction

 In the immediate aftermath of the viral video showing Minneapolis Police Officer Derek Chauvin kneeling on Floyd's neck for 9 minutes 29 seconds, according to state prosecutors, Washington appeared ready to unclench its partisan fists.